 It’s easy for smoke exposure to cause irritated sinuses and a congested chest, irritation, and shortness of breath.
 A natural saline nasal spray can help you moisten and soothe the mucosa surrounding your nose and airways all while expelling foreign particles.
 For kids, the De-Stuff by KiwiHerb is good for compliance and comes buffered with immune-supportive herbs as well or you could just grab a saline nasal spray from your local pharmacy.

 7. Purify your indoor air

 While I acknowledge it is an incredible luxury to be able to fork out for a high-quality air purifier if you or someone in your family struggles with breathing difficulties, asthma or you’re living with the elderly it is worth seeing if you can stretch the budget to get one.
 I use the Inovaair air purifer and we’ve seen a huge difference in air quality since using it.
-Having mold susceptibility I didn’t muck around and got the “DE20 Plus” Other options include the AusClimate Air Purifer and for a good quality easy-to-find option, Harvey Normal sells the Philips series 500 2 in 1 air purifier and dehumidifier in one (although best for single rooms rather than big open plan spaces that one).
+Having mold susceptibility I didn’t muck around and got the “DE20 Plus” Another option is the AusClimate Air Purifer

 8. Try a lung care spray